 First start by compiling Suricata with WinDivert support.
 For instructions, see Windows Installation.
-This documentation has not yet been updated with WinDivert information, so make sure to add the following flags before configuring Suricata with configure:
+This documentation has not yet been updated with WinDivert information, so make sure to add the following flags to configure:

-'''

---enable-windivert=yes --with-windivert-include=<include-dir> --with-windivert-libraries=
+''' --enable-windivert=yes --with-windivert-include=<include-dir> --with-windivert-

---dibraries-dir>

-'''
+→libraries=<libraries-dir> '''